Reza-shojaei/sim808_gps_tracker/README.md

 ```

 ### display location on map
-some of the features in this page is you can see your tracking history by filtering data and time also you can use time step to change the step time between reading each data from database, with this feature you see data every 1 minute or 5 minute insted of ervery 10 second
+some of the features in this page is that you can see your tracking history by filtering date and time also you can use time step to change the interval between reading each data from database, with this feature you see data every 1 minute or 5 minute insted of every 10 second
 #### example of tracking page

 <picture>